mother-of-all-self-hosting/ansible-role-searxng/docs/configuring-searxng.md

 This is an [Ansible](https://www.ansible.com/) role which installs an [SearXNG](https://github.com/searxng/searxng-docker/) server to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-SearXNG is a Node.js based free forum software.
+SearXNG is a privacy-respecting, hackable [metasearch engine](https://en.wikipedia.org/wiki/Metasearch_engine).

 See the project's [documentation](https://docs.searxng.org/) to learn what SearXNG does and why it might be useful to you.